“School in Thailand Has Reopened...But Another 3,660 Children May Not Be Able to Stay in School Until the End of the Academic Year”

 Dear Donors and Kind Supporters,

-For the 2026 academic year, 8,694 underprivileged students from more than 1,200 schools across Thailand have already been carefully screened and selected for scholarship support.
+For the 2026 academic year, EDF has selected 8,694 underprivileged students from more than 1,200 schools across Thailand to receive educational support.

 |